brightspot/react-examples/hello-graphql-cda/brightspot/README.md

 npx tsc --init
 ```

-To compile an existing project:
+# Compile an existing project:

+Run the following commands in your `<example app name>/brightspot` directory (if there is already a `brightspot.json` file you can skip the `npx brightspot config server http://localhost/cms` command):

 ```
 yarn